 - Use the 1:17 weight formula (1 part coffee to 17 parts water) for brewing coffee as a starting point.
 Eg. I’m brewing 22 g of coffee so I’ll use 374 g of water (22 x 17 = 374).
 You’ll need a digital gram scale to do this (Google search “digital 2 kg scale" if you don’t have one).
 As you gain experience, you can play with this ratio to produce different cups of coffee.

 - Use a good conical burr grinder.
 Conical burr grinders minimize heat from grinding while providing a uniform grind for all types of coffee extraction (Google search “conical burr grinder” if you don’t have one - the Baratza base model, Encore, is a good place to start).
 A good conical burr grinder makes all the difference in achieving consistent sized grinds.
 Consistent sized grinds allows for an even extraction rate.
-If your grounds are not even, the extraction will vary during the brewing process and result in bitter and sour notes in your coffee - hint: buy a GOOD conical burr grinder such as one of the Baratza models.
+If your grounds are not even, the extraction will vary during the brewing process and result in bitter and sour notes in your coffee - hint: buy a GOOD conical burr grinder such as one of the Baratza models we sell.